SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 Some experimental results show the emergence of synchrony, for instance in motor cortical function [@doi:10.1126/science.278.5345.1950].
 Interestingly, authors showed that "Accurate spike synchronization occurred in relation to external events (stimuli, movements) and was commonly accompanied by discharge rate modulations but without precise time locking of the spikes to these external events.
 Spike synchronization also occurred in relation to purely internal events (stimulus expectancy), where firing rate modulations were distinctly absent.
 These findings indicate that internally generated synchronization of individual spike discharges may subserve the cortical organization of cognitive motor processes."
 Moreover, such emergence could change over the learning period involved in learning a task [@doi:10.1523/JNEUROSCI.1554-09.2009] and showed some tuning to  to movement direction and reaction time [@doi:10.1007/s00422-002-0385-3].
 It is important to note that synchronous events tended to lock to LFP beta waves [@doi:10.1038/s41598-018-22990-7], and was extended to larger assemblies [@doi:10.1523/JNEUROSCI.4375-15.2016] using statistical methods (see [@sec:detection]).

+In [@doi:10.1371/journal.pcbi.1002561], the author proposes a simple spike-based computational framework, based on the idea that stimulus-induced synchrony can be used to extract sensory invariants (for example, the location of a sound source), which is a difficult task for classical neural networks.
+It relies on the simple remark that a series of repeated coincidences is in itself an invariant.
+Many aspects of perception rely on extracting invariant features, such as the spatial location of a time-varying sound, the identity of an odor with fluctuating intensity, the pitch of a musical note.

-#### TODO .. to traveling waves ...
+####  .. to traveling waves ...

-[@Bringuier99]
+TODO : [@Bringuier99]

 Statistical dependencies in the responses of sensory neurons govern both the amount of stimulus information conveyed and the means by which downstream neurons can extract it.
-This is put in evidenceby analysing the functional significance of correlated firing in a complete population of macaque parasol retinal ganglion cells using a model of multi-neuron spike responses [@doi:10.1038/nature07140].
+This is put in evidence by analysing the functional significance of correlated firing in a complete population of macaque parasol retinal ganglion cells using a model of multi-neuron spike responses [@doi:10.1038/nature07140].
 This show precise spatio-temporal differences in this recurrently connected assembly.
 The different aspects of information in the data are evaluated by a decoding strategy highlighting the role of correlations.
 A similar dataset used in [@doi:10.1016/j.neuron.2005.03.026, @doi:10.1038/nature04701] is available from M. Berry's lab [@url:https://dataspace.princeton.edu/handle/88435/dsp015425kd84r].

-The stimulus-evoked population response in visual cortex of awake monkey is a propagating wave Propagating waves occur in many excitable media and were recently found in neural systems from retina to neocortex.
+Propagating waves occur in many excitable media and were recently found in neural systems from retina to neocortex.
 While propagating waves are clearly present under anaesthesia, whether they also appear during awake and conscious states remains unclear.
 One possibility is that these waves are systematically missed in trial-averaged data, due to variability.
-Here we present a method for detecting propagating waves in noisy multichannel recordings.
-Applying this method to single-trial voltage-sensitive dye imaging data, we show that the stimulus-evoked population response in primary visual cortex of the awake monkey propagates as a travelling wave, with consistent dynamics across trials.
+A recent work [@Muller14] presents a method for detecting propagating waves in noisy multichannel recordings.
+Applying this method to single-trial voltage-sensitive dye imaging data, they show that the stimulus-evoked population response in primary visual cortex of the awake monkey propagates as a travelling wave, with consistent dynamics across trials.
 A network model suggests that this reliability is the hallmark of the horizontal fibre network of superficial cortical layers.
 Propagating waves with similar properties occur independently in secondary visual cortex, but maintain precise phase relations with the waves in primary visual cortex.
-These results show that, in response to a visual stimulus, propagating waves are systematically evoked in several visual areas, generating a consistent spatiotemporal frame for further neuronal interactions. [@Muller14]
+These results show that, in response to a visual stimulus, propagating waves are systematically evoked in several visual areas, generating a consistent spatiotemporal frame for further neuronal interactions.

-Advanced recording techniques have enabled the identification of travelling waves of neuronal activity in different areas of the cortex.
-Sejnowski and colleagues review these findings, consider the mechanisms by which travelling waves are generated and evaluate their possible roles in cortical function. [@Muller18]

-#### Spontaneous traveling waves

-Spontaneous traveling waves naturally emerge from horizontal fiber time delays and travel through locally asynchronous-irregular states [@doi:10.1038/s41467-021-26175-1].

 ![a Spike raster for repeated presentations (N = 40) of a high-contrast (10% Michelson contrast) drifting Gabor recorded from area MT of a fixating marmoset (stimulus-onset, red line; mean response, blue line).
 A single-trial LFP trace is plotted in gray, and the average LFP response is plotted in black.
 The relative power between baseline (−200 ms to stimulus-onset) and evoked fluctuations (stimulus-onset + 50–250 ms) significantly favored the evoked response (right panel; N = 110 trials; median = 1.89 dB, p = 0.000019, two-tailed Wilcoxon’s ranked-sum test). b Same as in (a), but for a low contrast stimulus (<2% Michelson contrast).
 The relative power between baseline and evoked LFP fluctuations was not statistically different from parity (median = 1.23 dB, p = 0.087 two-tailed Wilcoxon’s ranked-sum test). c An example of spontaneous LFP fluctuations structured as a traveling wave recorded from a spatially distributed multielectrode array in marmoset area MT. d Histogram of spontaneous spike probability as a function of the generalized phase of the LFP during fixation. e The average evoked response to low contrast stimuli was stronger when a more excitable phase (±π rad) of a spontaneous traveling wave aligned with the retinotopic location of the target (aligned, green line) as compared to when a less excitable phase (0 rad) was aligned (unaligned, purple line; N = 43 wave and non-wave trials; shaded region SEM; p = 0.0000015 two-tailed Wilcoxon’s rank-sum test).
 Data for panels c–e modified from Davis et al.17 with permission.](https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fs41467-021-26175-1/MediaObjects/41467_2021_26175_Fig1_HTML.png){#fig:davis width="100%"}

+More recently Advanced recording techniques have enabled the identification of travelling waves of neuronal activity in different areas of the cortex [@Muller18].
+Authors review these findings, consider the mechanisms by which travelling waves are generated and evaluate their possible roles in cortical function.
+In particular, spontaneous traveling waves naturally emerge from horizontal fiber time delays and travel through locally asynchronous-irregular states [@doi:10.1038/s41467-021-26175-1].
 Studies of sensory-evoked neuronal responses often focus on mean spike rates, with fluctuations treated as internally-generated noise.
 However, fluctuations of spontaneous activity, often organized as traveling waves, shape stimulus-evoked responses and perceptual sensitivity.
 The mechanisms underlying these waves are unknown.
 Further, it is unclear whether waves are consistent with the low rate and weakly correlated “asynchronous-irregular” dynamics observed in cortical recordings.
-Here, we describe a large-scale computational model with topographically-organized connectivity and conduction delays relevant to biological scales.
-We find that spontaneous traveling waves are a general property of these networks.
+Here, authors describe a large-scale computational model with topographically-organized connectivity and conduction delays relevant to biological scales.
+They find that spontaneous traveling waves are a general property of these networks.
 The traveling waves that occur in the model are sparse, with only a small fraction of neurons participating in any individual wave.
 Consequently, they do not induce measurable spike correlations and remain consistent with locally asynchronous irregular states.
 Further, by modulating local network state, they can shape responses to incoming inputs as observed in vivo.

 #### Spike Synchronization and Rate Modulation Differentially Involved in Motor Cortical Function [@doi:10.1126/science.278.5345.1950]